 The key point in the above section is that Ring doorbells do not have local storage, meaning that the video capture must be sent wirelessly onto Ring’s servers as soon as it is captured.

 If there’s any interruption to this process (such as someone using a wireless jammer!), that video footage is lost.
+It is a bit like a WhatsApp video call – if you try having a video call with someone and your internet connection isn’t working well, the video call will fail.

 This is therefore a clear design flaw with any security system (or security doorbell) which only uses wireless, as c|net agree.